-Project Description Hardening of perimeter fence line and access pointes (e.g., gates), addition of CCTV cameras, and
+Project Description Hardening of perimeter fence line and access pointes (e.g., gates), addition of CCTV cameras, and enhanced card reader access.
+Work to be coordinated with Public Safety and MCSO.

 Environmental Review This project is a Type II Action and will not require further environmental review.